ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the request payload is a CBOR map, which contains the following fields:

-* 'conf_filter', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR array.
-Each element of the array specifies one requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}), using the corresponding abbreviation defined in {{iana-ace-groupcomm-parameters}}.
+* 'conf_filter', encoded as a CBOR array and with CBOR abbreviation defined in {{iana-ace-groupcomm-parameters}}.
+Each element of the array specifies one requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).

 When CoRAL is used, the request payload includes one element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
 All the specified elements have no value.